MasterEx/custom-bean-mapping/Readme.md

 In general the performed mapping is based on the field/method names and it is assumed that the source and destination field types are the same.

+This demo has been created as a companion to this article: https://masterex.github.io/archive/2021/02/08/java-bean-mapping-in-depth.html

 ## Outcome

 The project contain a few simple main methods that can be invoked in orde to see the mapping in action.